 Stewart hopped from one successful franchise to another, beginning by taking on the role of Professor Charles Xavier, founder and leader of the X-Men.
 He finished playing the role in Logan after seven films, but that's hardly the only thing he's done.

 Stewart's distinctive voice has placed him behind the microphone to voice characters in dozens of films including Chicken Little, Steamboy, Jummy Neutron: Boy Genius, Ted, Ted 2, and The Emoji Movie.
 He hasn't kept his talents off the small screen either, providing various voices to The Simpsons, Robot Chicken, Futurama, Family Guy, and American Dad!

-More Patrick StewartPictures That Prove Patrick Stewart And Ian McKellan Are The Internet's Best BFFs Pictures Of Young Patrick Stewart see more on Patrick Stewart
+More Patrick StewartPictures That Prove Patrick Stewart And Ian McKellan Are The Internet's Best BFFs Pictures Of Young Patrick Stewart

 Jonathan Frakes had been working in TV since the late '70s prior to landing the role of Commander William T. Riker, but his role on TNG really landed him on the map.
 Since his time as Piccard's Number One, Frakes has continued to act and provide voice-over work, but he has also found successes in the director's chair.